Rai220/gigachat_node/README.md

 import GigaChat from 'gigachat';

 const client = new GigaChat({
-  apiKey: process.env['OPENAI_API_KEY'], // This is the default and can be omitted });
+  apiKey: process.env['GIGACHAT_TOKEN'], // This is the default and can be omitted });

 async function main() {